 Tours and overnight stays are available.
 Visit the official website for more info.

-This beautiful castle in Cleveland, Ohio was owned by Hans Tiedemann in the mid 1800s.
+This beautiful castle in Cleveland, Ohio, was owned by Hans Tiedemann in the mid 1800s.
 The sprawling mansion even had a turret and an entire ballroom on the fourth floor.
-There are numerous legends about this haunted house, including all of the following.
+There are numerous legends about this haunted house, including the following.

 - Baby skeletons were supposedly found in the rear room of the house.